hopservices/metaflow-tools/aws/terraform/README.md

 Additionally:
 * There are variables which govern the three compute environments associated with the AWS Batch queue that can be adjusted based on needs.
 * The `enable_step_functions` flag can be set to false to not provision the AWS Step Functions infrastructure.
 * The `access_list_cidr_blocks` should be set to the network cidr blocks that will be accessing the metadata API.
-If you only need access from your local machine, determine your public ip address (`curl https://ifconfig.me/`) and add that value ot the list.
+If you only need access from your local machine, determine your public IP address (`curl https://ifconfig.me/`) and add that value to the list.

 Initialize the terraform: